BeMoBIL/urban_appraisal-experiment/README.md

 - MATLAB R2018b or newer recommended
 - Psychtoolbox (for stimulus presentation)
 - Lab Streaming Layer (LSL) (included in scripts/library/liblsl-Matlab/)

-Node.js (for questionnaire, optional)
-- Node.js (for running example servers in 'demographics-questionnaire')

 ## Setup
 1. **Clone or download** this repository.